-Nine times out of ten, the outdoor unit will be in what's called "lockout" mode, which is a safety mechanism that prevents any potential major damage to any mechanical components.
+Nine times out of ten, the outdoor unit will be in what's called in "lockout" mode, which is a safety mechanism that merely prevents any potential major damage to any mechanical components.

 Every AC unit utilizes a series of safety switches and overloads that are designed to protect both the compressor and fan motor(s) from unnecessary wear.

 That said, how does all that technical mumbo jumbo help you now in a time of need and sweltering heat when your AC is not blowing cold air?

 Well, let's breakdown the basic troubleshooting steps you should take before calling in the professionals, as some of the time, this could very likely be a quick 15-minute fix.